brandoningli/share/trianglesolve/README.md

 ====
 trianglesolve.py is the code in python3 format.
 If you have Python 3.3 installed, you can download and run this code.

-trianglesolve.zip contains a windows executable form of the program for those who don't have python 3.3
+trianglesolve.zip contains a windows executable form of the program for those who don't have python 3.3. **To Download ZIP:** Click on the "Raw" button or the "View Raw" link to download the zip file.

 Enjoy!